bonaparte/bonaparte/README.md

 ## Feedback

 Bonaparte is under active development.
-We know it's not perfect but we're constantly trying to improve  we appreciate any feedback and bug reports.
+We know it's not perfect but we're constantly working to improve and appreciate any feedback and bug reports.

 We are collecting general feedback and feature requests for bonaparte here:<br>
 http://github.com/bonaparte/bonaparte.io/issues